kdcllc/CronScheduler.AspNetCore.Accelerator/src/frontend/README.md

 This will start the application and make it available at `http://localhost:5173`.

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](../CONTRIBUTING.md) for more information.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for details.
+See the [LICENSE](../../LICENSE) file for details.